Luis Patiño strong in return, Rays beat Royals 7-1 - WHIZ News

 ST. PETERSBURG, Fla.
 (AP) — Luis Patiño pitched strongly into the sixth inning, Yandy Díaz drove in three runs, and the Tampa Bay Rays beat the Kansas City Royals 7-1 on Thursday night.

-Tampa Bay, which started the day tied with Toronto for the second AL wild card, has won five of six.
+Tampa Bay, which is tied with Toronto for the second AL wild card, has won five of six.

 Díaz homered on the second pitch from Max Castillo (0-1) leading off the first, and had a two-run double during a during a five-run seventh off Brad Keller.